Does an Acoustic Guitar Sound Better With Age?

 Acoustic guitars are known for their subtle yet diverse range of tones, unlike electric guitars, which offer more dramatic shifts.

-See also How Much Does It Cost To Lower The Action On An Acoustic Guitar?
+See also How Much Does A Neck Reset On An Acoustic Guitar Cost?

 Age can certainly affect a guitar’s value; however, it’s not the only or most significant factor.
 Other variables such as model, condition, and rarity also play a significant role in determining its worth.